 October 10, 2013 (KHARTOUM) - The Sudanese Foreign Minister Ali Karti expressed cautious optimism about his country’s relations with the United States saying that the latter started to demonstrate positive behavior despite the repercussions of its refusal to grant a visa to president Omer Hassan al-Bashir to attend last month’s meetings of the United Nations General Assembly (UNGA).

-- US secretary of state John Kerry meets with Sudanese foreign minister Ali Kartiat the 50th anniversary African Union summit in Addis Ababa, Ethiopia, on 25 May 2013 (Photo: US State Department)
+- US secretary of state John Kerry meets with Sudanese foreign minister Ali Karti at the 50th anniversary African Union summit in the Ethiopian capital, Addis Ababa, on 25 May 2013 (Photo: US state department)

 Karti made these remarks following his meeting with president Bashir to brief him on Sudan’s participation in the meetings of the UNGA, African Union Peace and Security Council (AUPSC) as well as the Rome Economic Conference.

 He nonetheless underscored that Sudan’s statement on denial of visa to president Bashir was very well received by many countries.